juancobo/spreads/doc/index.rst

 :doc:`Installation and Setup guide <setup-other>`.
 If you are a user of the spreadpi distribution or plan on using it, use the :doc:`spreadpi guide
 <setup-spreadpi>`.

+For developers and contributors, the new :doc:`Testing and Development guide <testing>` provides comprehensive information on running tests, mock testing frameworks, and setting up development environments.

 ..
 TODO: Add buttons like in Sphinx or SKLearn docs to biggest points